linode/docs/docs/websites/cms/how-to-install-ghost-cms-with-docker-compose-on-ubuntu-18-04/index.md

 The Docker Compose file relies on a customized NGINX image.
 This image will be packaged with the appropriate server block settings.

-1. Create a new `nginx` directory for this image:
+1. Create a new `nginx` directory for this image in the `ghost` directory:

         mkdir nginx